How Far is Windsor Great Park From Windsor Castle?

 Time-Delaying Factors: This route is subject to delays due to pedestrian and vehicular traffic near Windsor Castle and along High Street.
 Restricted road usage may also slow cyclists, as they might need to dismount in certain areas.
 Navigating through narrow lanes and making several sharp turns can add to the travel time, especially if cyclists are unfamiliar with the route.

-Additional Considerations for Traveling from Windsor Castle to Windsor Great Park
+Additional Considerations for Travelling from Windsor Castle to Windsor Great Park

 Regardless of the chosen mode of transportation, several factors can affect travel time between Windsor Castle and Windsor Great Park: